lukepark327/onechain/README.md

 **Note that** there is at least one running node whose `HTTP_PORT` is `3001`.

+Now app is running at http://localhost:8080/ by default.
+Using 'Chrome browser' is recommended.

 # How to Use

 You can search a specific block by block number.
 Use search bar or click the `BLOCK #N` button.